Greater Atlanta Coin Show

 Where can I find the bourse chairman at the coin show?

-For the Greater Atlanta Coin Show, the bourse chairman, Bob O'Brien, can be found at the first table on the right as you enter the bourse.
+For the Greater Atlanta Coin Show, the bourse chairman, Bob O'Brien, can be found at the first table on the right directly in front of you as you enter the bourse.

 What is numismatics?